Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Theorems Revisited

 \subsection{Group-theoretic versions of the Herwig--Lascar Theorem}

 As mentioned in the introduction there is also a ``group-theoretic version'' of the Herwig--Lascar Theorem (Theorem 3.3 in~\cite{HL}).
 There are even several variants of this version which we discuss briefly in this subsection; they deal with (non)solvability in the free group $F$ of systems of equations of a certain type.
-Proposition~\ref{prop:HL>Ash} immediately gives us one of these versions, namely Proposition~\ref{prop:HLgroupformulationABO} below.
+Proposition~\ref{prop:HL>Ash} immediately gives us one of these versions, namely Proposition~\ref{prop:HLgroupformulationABO} below. {We present two further versions: Proposition~\ref{prop:ashalmeida} and Proposition~\ref{prop:HLgroupformulation}, the latter being the original group-theoretic version of the Herwig--Lascar Theorem mentioned in the introduction.}

 However, in order to line up with the literature (Propositions ~\ref{prop:ashalmeida} and~\ref{prop:HLgroupformulation} below) we have to modify the statement of Proposition~\ref{prop:HL>Ash} a bit: instead of labellings $\ell\colon k\mapsto H_kg_k$ of the edges of a graph $\mE$ by right cosets $Hg$ we now consider labellings by left cosets $gH$.
-These labellings also have to satisfy $\ell(k\inv)=(\ell(k))\inv$ which now reads as $g_{k\inv}=g_k\inv$ and $H_{k\inv}=g_k\inv H_k^{g_k\inv}$ where $H^{g\inv}:=gHg\inv$.
+These labellings also have to satisfy $\ell(k\inv)=(\ell(k))\inv$ which now reads as $g_{k\inv}=g_k\inv$ and $H_{k\inv}= H_k^{g_k\inv}$ where $H^{g\inv}:=gHg\inv$, altogether, $\ell(k\inv)=g_{k}\inv H_k^{g_{k}\inv}$.
 So, from now on ``coset labelling'' means ``left coset labelling''.
 It is clear that one version is as good as the other since every left coset is a right coset (with respect to some conjugate subgroup) and vice versa.
 The reason why left cosets occur in~\cite{HL} where right cosets occur in our context is that Herwig--Lascar let (partial) automorphisms act on the left while we let them act on the right.
 We come to the first variant of the group-theoretic version of Herwig--Lascar, which is a consequence of the Proposition~\ref{prop:HL>Ash}.

 \begin{Prop} Let $\mE=(V\cup K;\alpha,\omega,\inv)$ be a finite graph, $\ell\colon K\to 2^F$, $k\mapsto g_kH_k$ a coset labelling and $(X_k)_{k\in K}$ variables.
 Then there exists a finite index normal subgroup $N$ of $F$ such that: if the system of equations